 Michael Clarke scored a glittering debut Test hundred on this day against India in Bangalore.
 He even got to wear his baggy green cap at the big moment.
 Not that he was distracted - he was finally out for 151 and Australia were on their way to a 1-0 lead in the four-match series.

 Before he ruined his career through his involvement in spot-fixing in 2010, Salman Butt, born on this day, was a talented batsman who made an impression with a match-winning century against India at Eden Gardens in 2004.
-When he followed it up with a fifty and a century in the Test series in Australia, it appeared Pakistan had found a long-term opener.
-But though he was often compared to Saeed Anwar for his style of play, Butt struggled to remain consistent, averaging less than 30 between January 2006 and July 2009.
-He was made vice-captain after Pakistan's horror tour of Australia in 2009-10, and on the subsequent England tour, he took over as captain after Shahid Afridi stepped down.
-Butt led Pakistan to Test wins over Australia at Headingley and then against England at The Oval.
+He followed it up with a fifty and a century in the Test series in Australia, but though he was often compared to Saeed Anwar for his style of play, Butt struggled to remain consistent, averaging less than 30 between January 2006 and July 2009.
+On the tour of England in 2010, Butt led Pakistan to Test wins over Australia at Headingley and then against England at The Oval.
 However, things turned sour towards the end of the tour, when he was banned by the ICC after being found guilty of being involved in spot-fixing in the Lord's Test - for which he was later also jailed in England.

-Marlon Samuels inspired West Indies to a World T20 title, their first global title in six years, in a scarcely believable victory over hosts Sri Lanka in Colombo.
+Marlon Samuels inspired West Indies to a World T20 title, their first global silverware in six years, with a scarcely believable victory over hosts Sri Lanka in Colombo.
 Choosing to bat, West Indies managed only 32 from the first ten overs, but Samuels went on to crash six sixes in his 56-ball 78 and helped them post a respectable 137.
 Sri Lanka were never in the hunt and folded, rather meekly, for 101 in what was their fourth loss in a big final since 2007.